-Citation: Section 44, Section 210-b(53), Section 606(jjj), Section 1511(dd)
+Citation: Section 44, Section 210-B(53), Section 606(jjj), Section 1511(dd) Credit Type: Refundable

-Effective Date of Credit: Effective for tax years beginning on or after January 1, 2020

-Description: A refundable credit is available to taxpayers who are allowed the federal employer-provided child care credit under Internal Revenue Code §45F for qualifying expenditures paid or incurred in providing child care alternatives for their employees.
-The credit is equal to 25 percent of qualified child care expenditures related to a child care facility located in New York, plus 10 percent of qualified child care resources and referral expenditures, attributable to employees working in New York.
+Effective Date of Credit: Effective for tax years beginning on or after January 1, 2020 Description: A refundable credit is available to taxpayers who are allowed the federal employer-provided child care credit under Internal Revenue Code (IRC) §45F for qualifying expenditures paid or incurred in providing child care alternatives for their employees.
+The credit is equal to 25 percent of gualified child care expenditures related to a child care facility located in New York, plus 10 percent of qualified child care resources and referral expenditures, attributable to employees working in New York.
 The credit is capped at \$150,000 per taxable year.
+For taxable years starting on or after January 1, 2022, the amount of the credit is doubled to 200 percent of the credit allowed under IRC §45F and the per entity cap is increased from \$150,000 to \$500,000 per taxable year.
 Qualified child care expenditures include operating costs of a qualified child care facility of the taxpayer or under contract with another taxpayer, as well as amounts paid or incurred to acquire, construct, rehabilitate, or expand property used as part of a care facility of the taxpayer.
 Qualified child care resource and referral expenditures are amounts paid or incurred under a contract to provide child care resource and referral services to an employee of the taxpayer.